This content was reviewed by a veterinarian.

-Canine distemper is a highly contagious and potentially fatal disease that is 100% preventable.
-That’s why it’s so important to get your dog vaccinated as young as possible.
-Canine distemper can be contracted easily from other dogs at various places, like the park, groomer or kennel.
-Find out how you can prevent your dog from contracting this terrible disease.
+Although they are caused by two entirely different viruses, canine and feline distemper are highly contagious and potentially fatal diseases that are 100% preventable.
+That’s why it’s so important to get your pets vaccinated as young as possible.
+Find out how you can prevent your furry friends from contracting these terrible diseases.

 - High fever